0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Which battery has the best app?

 Tesla, by a wide margin.
 The Tesla app shows real-time energy flow, historical charts down to 5-minute granularity, scheduled discharge windows, and Storm Watch (automatically charges to 100% before forecast outages).
-SolarEdge mySolarEdge app is solid but lacks the Storm Watch and detailed time-of-use scheduling.
-Pylontech app is basic — most users monitor via the Solis inverter app instead, which is workable but lacks polish.
+Enphase Enlighten is the next best — strong per-microinverter visibility.
+SolarEdge mySolarEdge is solid but lacks Storm Watch.
+Pylontech is basic — most users monitor via Solis Cloud, which is workable but lacks polish.
+Sunsynk and Fox ESS apps are functional but utilitarian.

 What is EPS and which batteries support it?

 EPS = Emergency Power Supply.
 During a power cut, EPS-capable batteries automatically isolate from the grid and power your home's circuits from stored energy.
 Tesla Powerwall 3 has whole-home backup built in (no extra hardware).
+Enphase IQ 10T supports whole-home backup with the IQ System Controller.
 SolarEdge BAT-10K supports critical-circuits EPS via the SolarEdge Backup Interface (£800 add-on).
-Solis S6 + Pylontech needs the Solis EPS port wired to a manual change-over switch — works but less elegant than Tesla.
+Solis + Pylontech, Sunsynk, Fox ESS and Duracell all support critical-circuits EPS via a change-over switch.

 Can I install a battery without changing my solar inverter?

 Yes via AC coupling — the battery has its own inverter and connects on the AC side of your existing setup.
-Solis S6 (which is a hybrid inverter) and Tesla Powerwall 3 both AC-couple cleanly.
+Tesla Powerwall 3, Enphase IQ 10T and Duracell Dura5 all AC-couple cleanly.
+Solis S6 (a hybrid inverter) replaces your existing solar inverter but is the most cost-effective DC-coupled route.
 Cheaper if you already have a working solar inverter.
-The trade-off is slightly lower round-trip efficiency (88-90% AC-coupled vs 94-96% DC-coupled hybrid).
+The trade-off is slightly lower round-trip efficiency (88–90% AC-coupled vs 94–96% DC-coupled hybrid).

 Tagged